HelenaBhattacharya/B8/README.md

 - Photon hit maps
 - Final redistributed charge images

-This allows users to **run the spectral reconstruction pipeline immediately**, without first processing all 20 CCD images.
+This allows users to **run the spectral reconstruction pipeline immediately** for image 8, without first processing all 20 CCD images.

 To regenerate all image outputs locally, simply run: